Chancellor and Ford Foundation Professor of Engineering

 University of Illinois at Urbana-Champaign

 The Future of Federal Statistics and the Role of the Chief Statistician

 Technology and the availability of data has significantly changed inputs to federal statistical data.
 Users want reliable, timely, and more granular data but statistical agencies face ongoing budget limitations as they attempt to modernize.
 Maintaining data quality while achieving efficiencies in data collection, such as those built into the 2020 Census field operations, presents many challenges The Chief Statistician of the US is charged with coordinating the federal statistical system, setting quality standards, and leading change.
 Explore what change might look like with the former Chief Statistician, who presents a vision of how far we have come recently and what lies ahead.

 Stop Chasing Unicorns and Start Hiring the Data Scientists You Need

 We’re almost a decade into the data science hiring frenzy, but despite the plethora of quantitative degree programs and bootcamps popping up to train professionals flooding into the field – the demand for analytics talent has continued to greatly outpace the supply.
-And, as the field continues to evolve, your recruiting strategies must adjust to new shifts in the market.
-Where do quantitative professionals want to work?
-What motivates them?
+And, as the field continues to evolve, your recruiting strategies must adjust to new shifts in the market, including industry disruption and work from home strategies due to the COVID-19 crisis.
+What motivates quantitative professionals in today’s market?
 How much do they earn?
 How can you secure the talent you need?
-This session contains Burtch Works’ latest research on today’s analytical talent, as well as actionable insights from data science recruiting expert, Linda Burtch, on how to use this data to adapt your recruiting strategy for the current market.
+This session contains Burtch Works’ latest research on today’s analytical talent and how the analytics hiring market has changed over the past year, as well as actionable insights from data science recruiting expert, Linda Burtch, on how to use this data to adapt your recruiting strategy for the today’s market.